ericglau/cairo-ls/README.md

-# StarkNet Cairo language support
+# Cairo language support for StarkNet

-[Cairo](https://www.cairo-lang.org/) language server and VS Code extension to help with writing Cairo contracts for StarkNet.
+[Cairo](https://www.cairo-lang.org/) language server and VS Code extension to help with writing Cairo smart contracts for StarkNet.

 **Note**: This is an early preview release and is still in active development.